-Frank lives with his father and his mother.
-He is responsible for running errands.
+In his home, Frank helps by running errands.
+He lives with his father and his mother.
 His father is sometimes employed as a farmer and his mother maintains the home.
 There are 2 children in the family.

 Playing with cars and hide-and-seek are Frank's favorite activities.
 In primary school his performance is average and he also regularly attends church activities.